How to Do Budgeting and Forecasting in Excel: 2 Easy Ways

 • Press Enter to apply the formula.

-• Now, drag the Fill handle icon or double-click on it to apply the formula down the column.
+• Drag the Fill handle icon or double-click on it to apply the formula down the column.

 Do Budgeting and Forecasting Using FORECAST function

-• There we have the forecasting for the future six months.
+• We have the forecasting for the future six months.

 Do Budgeting and Forecasting Using FORECAST function

-• Now, to make a chart between the date and income or date and expenses, we can use the Forecast Sheet command in Excel.
+• To make a chart between the date and income or the date and expenses, we can use the Forecast Sheet command in Excel.

-• Now, go to the Data tab in the ribbon and select the Forecast Sheet from the Forecast group.
+• Go to the Data tab in the ribbon and select the Forecast Sheet from the Forecast group.

-• After clicking on it, a new dialog box will appear containing the required chart.
-Click on Create to make this chart.
+• A new dialog box will appear containing the required chart.
+Click on Create to make the chart.

 • It will create a dataset including Lower Confidence Bound(Income) and Upper Confidence Bound(Income).
 The Forecast Sheet can predict the lower and upper income and show them in the chart.